Nahrain (horse): Background

 Nahrain is a chestnut mare with a broad white blaze bred in England by the Darley Stud.
 During her racing career she carried the yellow and black colours of Ahmed Al-Maktoum and was initially sent into training with Michael Jarvis at Newmarket, Suffolk.
 When Jarvis retired in early 2011 the stable was taken over by his assistant Roger Varian, who trained Nahrain throughout her racing career.

 She was sired by Selkirk an American-bred miler who won the Queen Elizabeth II Stakes in 1991.
 As a breeding stallion, his other successful offspring included Wince, Sublimity, Kastoria and Cityscape.
 Nahrain's dam Bahr was a top-class middle-distance performer who won the Musidora Stakes and Ribblesdale Stakes as well as finishing second in the Epsom Oaks.
 She was a granddaughter of the outstanding New Zealand racemare La Mer.

-Her name means 'two rivers' (نهرين) in Arabic, which refers to the Euphrates and Tigris rivers in Iraq.
+Her name means 'two rivers' (نهرين) in Arabic and Assyrian (ܢܗܪܝܢ), which refers to the Euphrates and Tigris rivers in Iraq.